Ramai Ram

-Ramai Ram (1 January 1944 – 14 July 2022) was an Indian politician from VIP and was nine times MLA from Bochahan constituency in Bihar.
+Ramai Ram (1 January 1944 - 14 July 2022) was an Indian politician from Bihar.
+He was a prominent Dalit leader.
+He was associated with many political parties in his 50 year long political career; Janta Paty, Rashtriya Janta Dal, Janata Dal(United) and VIP.
+He was nine times MLA from Bochahan constituency of Muzaffarpur district in Bihar.

+He served as Minister of Land and Revenue in the leadership of Lalu Prasad Yadav.

 Personal life

 Ramai Ram was born to Kisuni Ram at Muzaffarpur, Bihar into a Dalit family.

-His daughter, Geeta Kumari was appointed a member of the State Transport Authority when he was Transport Minister and later she became MLC from Bihar.
+His daughter, Geeta Kumari was appointed as a member of the State Transport Authority when he was Transport Minister and later she became MLC from Bihar.
 His other daughter, Rekha Devi was also MLC in Bihar.

 He died at Medanta Hospital in Kankarbagh, Patna on 14 July 2022 at the age of 78.